themancalledjakob/kabk_imd_19_posenet/README.md

 # Unity setup

-You need to download Unity3D:
+You need to download Unity3D Community (free): https://unity3d.com/get-unity/download
-https://unity3d.com/get-unity/download

 And you also need an editor for the code.